hypo69/hypo/docs/consultant/gemini/en/ai/gemini/generative_ai.md

 import json
 from pathlib import Path
 from datetime import datetime
-import base64
-from pydantic import BaseModel, Field, validator from typing import Optional, List, Dict import google.generativeai as genai from src.logger import logger from src import gs
+from typing import Optional, Dict from types import SimpleNamespace import base64 import google.generativeai as genai from src.logger import logger from src import gs